csiro-auscalval/PyGamma/README.md

 	$module load <module name>

 ### The InSAR Workflow

+The GAMMA InSAR code can only be run on NCI's `gadi` system at present.
 Several preliminary steps are required to generate backscatter and interferometry products.

 1) Extract SLC metadata from the Sentinel-1 zip files and store that information into yaml files.
 This needs to be done once for a given time frame of the user's choosing